kawakamimoeki/promptest/README.md

   "results": [
     {
-      "subject": "Your name is John, and you are 20 years old", "run": "Hello!
+      "subject": "Your name is John, and you are 20 years old", "output": "Hello!
 How can I assist you today?"
     },
     {
-      "subject": "Your name is Jane, and you are 20 years old", "run": "Hello!
+      "subject": "Your name is Jane, and you are 20 years old", "output": "Hello!
 How can I assist you today?"
     },
     {
-      "subject": "Your name is John, and you are 30 years old", "run": "Hello!
+      "subject": "Your name is John, and you are 30 years old", "output": "Hello!
 How can I help you today?"
     },
     {
-      "subject": "Your name is Jane, and you are 30 years old", "run": "Hello!
+      "subject": "Your name is Jane, and you are 30 years old", "output": "Hello!
 How can I assist you today?"
     },
   ]
 }